Categories

 A few weeks ago, I was lucky to enjoy my first visit to a Buddhist monastery.
 I spent a weekend at Blue Cliff Monastery in upstate New York.
-The monastery in the Plum Village Tradition of Thich Nhat Hanh.
+The monastery is part of the Plum Village Tradition of Thich Nhat Hanh.

 I’m sharing tips to take more tea walks!